AmajesticBob/Capstone/README.md

 2. User can filter items by category (All, Tops, Bottoms, Shoes)
 3. User taps "Add Item" button to add new items
 4. User selects or takes a photo of the clothing item
+5. User can either:
-5. User fills in item details (name, category, color, brand)
+   - **Manually fill** in item details (name, category, color, brand, description), OR
+   - Click **"Generate with AI"** to automatically fill all fields using Google Gemini
+6. User can edit any auto-generated fields as needed
-6. Photo is uploaded to Supabase Storage
+7. Photo is uploaded to Supabase Storage
-7. Item data is saved to database with user_id
+8. Item data is saved to database with user_id
 8. User is redirected back to closet
 9. Item appears in the closet grid with image preview
 10. User can tap any item to edit its details or delete it